benjajaja/mdfried/README.md

 # Why?

+You can [cook](https://ratatui.rs/) a terminal.
+But can you **deep fry** a terminal?
+*YES!* You can **cook *and* fry** your `tty`! ~~Run before it's too late!~~

+> The terminal is usually in "cooked" mode, or canonical mode.
+> With `ratatui`🐁, it's in raw mode, but it "cooks" for you.

 Markdown can obviously be rendered pretty well in terminals, but one key aspect is missing:
 Big Headers™ make text more readable, and rendering images inline is very convenient.

 # How?

-By rendering the headers as images, and using one of several terminal graphics protocols: Sixels, Kitty, or iTerm2.
+By rendering the headers as [images with ratatui](https://sw.kovidgoyal.net/kitty/text-sizing-protocol/), and using one of several terminal graphics protocols: Sixels, Kitty, or iTerm2.
-The Kitty terminal also implements a "Text Sizing Protocol" to directly scale text without needing to render as images!
+The Kitty terminal also implements a [Text Sizing Protocol](https://sw.kovidgoyal.net/kitty/text-sizing-protocol/) to directly scale text without needing to render as images!

 See [ratatui-image](https://github.com/benjajaja/ratatui-image?tab=readme-ov-file#compatibility-matrix)
 to see if your terminal does even have graphics support, and for further details.

 In general, Kitty, WezTerm, iTerm2, Ghostty, Foot, `xterm -ti vt340`, *should* work.

-# Usage

-### Installation
+# Installation

 * Rust cargo: `cargo install mdfried`
 * Nix flake: `github:benjajaja/mdfried` (`github:benjajaja/mdfried/v0.11.0`)